 ‘Christmas Card From a Hooker in Minneapolis’ – Tom Waits

-The least Christmassy Christmas song ever is a masterclass in story-telling and characterization.
-It also has the added boon of being a Christmas song that you’re actually allowed to listen to all year-round without getting told off for it.
+The least Christmassy Christmas song ever is a masterclass in storytelling and characterisation.
+It also has the added boon of being a Christmas song that you’re allowed to listen to all year round without getting told off for it.

 ‘Christmas Unicorn’ – Sufjan Stevens